-In a pivotal development, has successfully concluded the concept development phase study for its ambitious H2Kwinana green initiative in .
+In a pivotal development, BP has successfully concluded the concept development phase study for its ambitious H2Kwinana green hydrogen initiative in Australia.
 This crucial step brings the project closer to the threshold of a final investment decision.

 See also: Avaada Group Concludes Solar and Green Hydrogen Funding Round, Garnering $1.3 Billion